WONDERING HOW TO GET FROM GUADALAJARA?

 Leaving Guadalajara the landscapes are all agave fields and lush, high-altitude forest with some large cacti, oaks, and parotas.
 You will pass two extinct volcanos and beautiful scenery as you descend from the highlands.

 Just before you get to Jala, Nayarit, there is an off-ramp for Compostela and the beach.
 Jala, Nayarit is a little out of the way but the town has Pueblo Magico status and they have a great corn festival every year in August.
 If you need to get gas or use the bathroom, it is worth cruising downtown to take a photo.
 The mountain above the town is especially striking after the rains when everything is electric green.

-The new toll freeway runs from Jala to Compostela.
-As you get close to Compostela the toll freeway ends and you have to get back on the free highway (Sept 2021).
-There is another section of toll freeway that is almost done (Compostela to Las Varas) but nobody knows when it will actually be completed.
+The toll freeway runs from Jala to Compostela.
+As you get close to Compostela the toll freeway ends and you have to get back on the free road.
+There is another section of toll road that is under construction (Compostela to Las Varas) but nobody knows when it will actually be completed.
 It is already many years behind schedule.

-In my opinion, this is the most dangerous section of the drive from Guadalajara to Puerto Vallarta because of the mountainous curves.
+In my opinion, this is the most dangerous section of the drive from Puerto Vallarta to Guadalajara because of the mountainous curves.
 Doing 10 mph behind a big-rig truck is excruciating, but passing big trucks on a two-lane highway is nerve-wracking.

 There is a very large altar dedicated to the people who have died in automobile accidents along the curvy mountain road between Compostela and Las Varas.
 Drive with care and don’t pass on blind turns.